October 28-November 4, 2018

 Return for rest/Free Time

-Return for rest/Free Time, then dinner and Mezcal tasting with David Briggs and Erick Rodriguez of Alma Mezcalera!
+Dinner and Mezcal tasting with David Briggs and Erick Rodriguez of Alma Mezcalera at a very special restaurant.

-We will return around 10pm to our warm beds and reflect on the truly touching experience.
+We will head back to our warm beds and reflect on the truly touching experience.

 Walk across the street to the 600 plus acre Parque Chapultepec, or “Bosque de Chapultepec” where David and Catherine will meet everyone for a picnic breakfast of the best Tortas de Chilaquiles in the city.